Keeping Newborns Home with Voluntary Home Visits

 Perry credits the program with helping her prepare for parenthood during tough times.
 “They helped to prepare me and make me feel I wasn’t alone in this situation,” she said.

 State officials say HFNY is the primary reason why the number of newborns removed into foster care in the state has plummeted while most states have seen the opposite trend occurring.
-The number of infants placed into foster care in the state was cut by 33 percent from 2012 to 2016, according to the most recent federal data, obtained by The Chronicle of Social Change for its data reporting project, “Who Cares: A National Count of Foster Homes and Families.”
+The number of infants placed into foster care in the state was cut by 33 percent from 2012 to 2016, according to the most recent federal data, obtained by The Imprint for its data reporting project, “Who Cares: A National Count of Foster Homes and Families.”

 The drop is a small but significant part of an overall decline in the number of New York children entering the foster care system.
 In a 2018 budget briefing reporton New York’s human services programs, the state attributed the overall decline “to the state’s emphasis on preventative services.”
 This overall decline has also run countercurrent to increasing foster care numbers on the national level.